RS181/Seguranca-de-Redes-/README.md

 > [!NOTE]
 > In the file **UploadFile.java** you need to change the path on wich the application saves the movies.
-> If you want to use https you have to generate a certificate an key an puth the respective path's in **nginx.conf**.
+> If you want to use https you have to generate a certificate and key and puth their respective path's in **nginx.conf**.
 > If you want to use the same Database that we used, you can check **netflix.sql**.